-Stakeholder Management is an important part in reducing undesirable impacts and creating a positive effect to society and PTTEP’s operations.
+Stakeholder Management is an important part in reducing undesirable issues and creating a positive impact to society and PTTEP’s operations.
 To this regards, PTTEP has developed a Stakeholder Management Guideline for group-wide implementation, providing guidance to all Function Groups.

 Stakeholder identification and prioritization enables PTTEP to put in place a proper engagement plan to reach the ultimate goal which is to obtain stakeholders’ trust and support for PTTEP’s operations.
 The proper implementation of stakeholder engagement shall depend also on the situation and environment of each operation.

 For more information, please visit 2018 Sustainability Report.

 PTTEP S1 Asset organized the "PTTEP S1 Fun Run 2017, a Charity Run in Lan Krabue District, Kamphaeng Phet Province

 A total of 1,703 participants from contractor companies, the local community and government sector joined the "PTTEP S1 Fun Run 2017" and raised Baht 102,300 for the Lan Krabue Ruam Jai Fund.

 Love Your Neighbor Project by PTTEP S1 Project

 Executive and staff from PTTEP S1 Project together with contractors and Ban Tabpueng Community participated in Love Your Neighbor Project to renovate the multipurpose area and repaint the playground and toilets of Ban Khlong Takae School, Kong Krailat District, Sukhothai Province.
 This is a volunteering activity involving PTTEP and the local community to improve the quality of life of the people in the community.

 Light for Better Life by Petroleum Supply Base